exponentian/web-development-beginner-guide-rest-api/README.md

 - Web authetication and authorization methods
 - Communicating data between backend and frontend
 - Implimenting basic four [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations
+- Differences between React only and React-Redux in terms of data flow

 This tutorial consists of three parts: